Ryan Gosling Wax Figure Slightly Off And Completely Terrifying

 — TopNotchAwesome (@jessekellestine) January 24, 2017

 Maybe it’s the slight elongation of the face, or the extra few inches on the forehead that turn the wax Ryan into a horror.
 Maybe it’s those dead eyes that make things just slightly creepier than they should be.
 Perhaps it’s the outfit?
 Would the real Ryan Gosling be found dead in what the Ryan Gosling wax figure is wearing?
 And really, what’s with the gold balloons behind the wax figure spelling out, “Dreamdate?”
-At least they got the signature Gosling, hands in pockets, casual shrug, look going on.
+At least they got the signature Gosling hands-in-pockets, casual-shrug look going on.

 It hasn’t gone unnoticed by mainstream media outlets either.
 GQ blasted the statue, saying that it lacked the actor’s signature je ne sais quoi, while MTV said that the creepy wax figure will “shake your soul.”
 Mashable has noted the sinister appearance of the figure as well as the boring outfit they chose to cast it in.